deepc-6/MessagingApp/README.md

 4) <strike>Get all messages for current user from the database and implement inbox / outbox displays</strike>

-5) Store the current user id in local storage or cookies
+5) Store the current user id in local storage or cookies and handle back and refresh buttons for the browser

 6) Implement real-time updates of messages